AgP42/MMM-iFrame-Ping/README.md

 Nest Camera doesn't support the PING, consequently this module will not be able to display them ([Issue](https://github.com/AgP42/MMM-iFrame-Ping/issues/1)).
 Please use another iFrame module to display Nest Camera stream...(See bellow)

 ### D-Link Camera streaming
 D-Link cameras streams can be easily embedded into an iFrame.
 Some cameras require a username and password.
 You can construct a URL that looks like this http://admin:password@10.0.1.7/mjpeg.cgi.
-For mroe info, check out http://forums.dlink.com/index.php?PHPSESSID=ag1ne0jgnnl7uft3s1ssts14p4&topic=59173.0.
+For more info, check out http://forums.dlink.com/index.php?PHPSESSID=ag1ne0jgnnl7uft3s1ssts14p4&topic=59173.0.

 ### Youtube streaming
 Just got to the video you want.
 Click share and embed and pull out the url and add the autoplay parameter (eg.   https://www.youtube.com/embed/pcmjht0Hqvw?autoplay=1).